Mystic-Slice/responsible-prompting-api/README.md

 - Add feature to recommend prompt templates for sentences before the user finishes a sentence, i.e., before typing period, question mark, or exclamation mark.
 - Make recommendations less sensitive to typos.
 - Create a demo to showcase the recommendations in a chat-like user interface.
+- Improve the recommendation of sentences (recommend endpoint) in a way that recommended sentences are similar to the input prompt, but diverse among them.
+This is a result from a user study run in 2024 in which participants mentioned that the sentences recommended to add to the prompt were somewhat redundant/too similar.
+Hence, we need to maximize similarity with input while minimizing similarity among recommended sentences to prevent this redundancy.

 ### :robot: Automation